mc-datapacks/en/src/conventions/global_forceload_tag.md

 ## Implementation

-Any data pack requiring a chunk be force-loaded must have an unmoving entity with the tag `global.forceload` within that same chunk’s boundaries.

-### Addition

 When running `/forceload add`, the programmer must spawn a tagged entity or tag an existing entity with `global.forceload` in the same chunk and within the same tick that the chunk was added.
 This entity's entire hitbox must reside in the chunk at all times.

 -------------------